legacysurvey/legacysurvey/pages/dr9/updates.rst

 Other algorithmic changes
 =========================
 * The DR9 `external match files`_ now include matches to Data Release 16 of the SDSS.
+* Starting with DR9, we recover any duplicates in the SDSS spectroscopic files.
+The result is that all sources from SDSS spectroscopy should be in the `external match files`_, even if they are duplicates from repeat spectroscopy.

 Data model changes
 ==================